 Johanna received a B.A. from the University of Wisconsin (1998) and a M.A. from New York University in Latin American Studies (2007) where she focused on art and music as a social movement in communities oppressed by systemic violence.
-In 2010, Johanna was awarded “Non-Profiteer of the Year” by the New York Association of Non-Profit Professionals.
-Johanna’s pride lies in her journey from an at-risk teen to the woman she is today, in large part due to her parents who relentlessly inundated her with music, sewing, art, Shakespeare, and most importantly, theunconditional creative freedom to express herself – a gift she hopes to pass on to her own children.
+In 2010, she was awarded “Non-Profiteer of the Year” by the New York Association of Non-Profit Professionals.
+Since 2015, Johanna has split her time between NYC and the Midwest as she leads the organization’s expansion of its Public Exchanges Program and key strategic partnerships throughout the U.S.

 MARIAM ARYAI RIVERA manages Art Start’s SONYC program at Nelson Residence in the Bronx which offers academic enrichment and art workshops 5-days a week for middle school youth living at the shelter.
-As the onsite director she leads a team of interns, teaching artists, and the HYOP Associate Program Director.
-Rivera, a multi-media artist fluent in both English and Spanish, has been working with Art Start for one-year and comes from a long history of working as a community organizer and workshop facilitator.
+As the onsite director she leads a team of interns, teaching artists, and the Creative Collectives’ Associate Program Director.
+Rivera, a multi-lingual multi-media artist has been working with Art Start since 2014 and comes from a long history of working as a community organizer and workshop facilitator.
 A self-proclaimed ‘hood chef,’ Mariam pioneered Art Start’s Food Justice program.

 SHANÉE SMITH, recent Master of Science in Social Work graduate Columbia University, is a vivacious agent of social change committed to combatting the invisibility, misrepresentation, and suppression of young people of color through the arts.
 As a social worker for Day One, an organization committed to addressing the issue of teen dating violence in NYC, as well as a teaching artist for the Homeless Youth Outreach Program at Art Start, Shanée has explored ways of introducing and infusing contemporary social issues into her scope of work.
 In doing so, Shanée has worked to encourage participants to identify the ways in which art, in it's many forms, can be used as a tool of healing, storytelling, resistance, and power within and between communities.

-MIKY SOLANDO first joined Art Start in 2008 as a justice-involved youth.
+MIKY SOLANO first joined Art Start in 2008 as a justice-involved youth.
 After 2-years of participating in the One Mic music-recording program, he was accepted and graduated from EAR in 2010.
 After volunteering at Art Start for 3-years, he was hired as an Assistant Music Teaching Artist.
 Also one of the leaders of Legendary Cyphers, Miky is a master freestyle artist who can put into verse the day-to-day challenges of a young man rising from the streets of Brooklyn.
 In between verses, Miky is an inspirational presence for students and shows undying commitment to his ever-expanding role at Art Start.